 What are the opportunities for improvement in this target area?

 There are ample opportunities for improvement including bringing a healthy food source to the community, fostering the development of new businesses to increase access to a wider range of goods and services, improving neighborhood safety by installing lighting and other security improvements, identifying and implementing transportation improvements, increasing access to health care, increasing housing choices, improving the identity and perception of the neighborhood, and improving green spaces and the local park.

+Tie en

 Are there barriers to improvement in this target area?
 Barriers include a negative perception of the neighborhood and the people who reside there.
 Businesses are hesitant to locate in this area and some local residents are not supportive of investing in this neighborhood.
 Identifying funding sources for the needed improvements will also be a challenge.

 2 Area Name: City Wide

 Area Type: Local Target area

 Other Target Area Description:

 HUD Approval Date:

 % of Low/ Mod:

 Revital Type: Comprehensive

 Other Revital Description:

 Identify the neighborhood boundaries for this target area.
+The target area is city-wide.
+Income eligible residents who reside within the corporate limits of the City receive benefit from the programs and services provided.

 Include specific housing and commercial characteristics of this target area.
+Housing and commercial characteristics vary depending on neighborhood.
+Projects and activities are identified based on income eligibility and need.

 How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
+Needs were identified using a Community Needs Survey and interviews with social service agencies that work with target populations.

 Identify the needs in this target area.
+In general, city-wide needs include housing rehabilitation for low-income property owners, social services to support target populations, demolition of condemned buildings, and public facilities projects to improve aging infrastructure.
+In order to address needs related to economic development, the City is investigating the creation of a Microloan Program to foster the creation of small businesses.
+To address housing issues, the City is investigating the creation of an Optional Relocation Assistance Program to provide emergency assistance to very-low and extremely-low income residents who are displaced when substandard rental units are condemned as a result of City action not related to CDBG projects.

 What are the opportunities for improvement in this target area?

+The City has great potential.
+Housing stock in many neighborhoods is older and reasonably affordable.
+The majority of lower cost properties are suitable for rehabilitation.
+Rehabilitation of existing single-family homes will support increased property values in low-/moderate income neighborhoods and preserve affordability.
+Infrastructure improvements will support increased accessibility to goods and services and enhance neighborhood safety.
+Demolition of condemned structures will remove spot blight, improve safety, and revitalize neighborhoods.
+Public services will provide the needed supports to target populations to enhance personal safety and quality of life.
+The City is actively promoting economic development as a means to attract new business opportunities that can increase the financial independence of residents by providing new opportunities for employment in positions that pay a living wage.